anthony-jourdon/Genepy/docs/source/usage.rst

 If your problem involves a density distribution that should produce non-zero topography, `pTatin3d`_ provides an automatic method to compute an initial isostatic topography.
-Options related to this problem are provided by default and can be changed using the corresponding keywords arguments found in the :py:class:`Model <bcpy.Model>` class.
+Options related to this problem are provided by default and can be changed using the corresponding keywords arguments found in the :py:class:`Model <genepy.Model>` class.

 The option